Ashish-Aswal/terraform-provider-barracudawaf/README.md

 &nbsp;&nbsp;
 # Developing the Provider

 If you wish to work on the provider, you'll first need Go installed on your machine (version 1.15 is required).
-You'll also need to correctly setup a GOPATH, as well as adding $GOPATH/bin to your $PATH.
+You'll also need to correctly setup a GOPATH, as well as adding `$GOPATH/bin` to your `$PATH`.

 To compile the provider, run make build.
-This will create a binary terraform-provider-barracudawaf in $GOPATH/src/github.com/Ashish-Aswal/terraform-provider-barracudawaf directory.
+This will create a binary with name `terraform-provider-barracudawaf` in `$GOPATH/src/github.com/Ashish-Aswal/terraform-provider-barracudawaf directory`.

 ```shell
 $ make build